Smoked Tri-Tip Roast

 Pro tip: How to check for doneness of meat?
 If you don't have a meat thermometer, try the flesh test.
 It's not quite as reliable as a digital thermometer, but it will do in a pinch.
 The method is that different parts of your face actually match the feel of the center of the meat at certain levels of doneness.

 - A meat cooked rare will resemble the feeling of your cheek when you touch it with your index finder.

 - A meat cooked medium rare will resemble the feeling of your chin when you touch it.

 - A meat cooked well done will resemble the feeling of your forehead.

 Step 7: Let it rest.

-Once you've taken the tri-tip off of the grill, let it rest for 10-30 minutes.
+Once you've taken the smoked tri-tip roast off of the grill, let it rest for 10-30 minutes.
 You don't want all of the juicy goodness dripping out when you cut into it!
-It's helpful to tent it with foil to help keep the heat in while the juices redistribute.
+It's helpful to wrap tri-tip in foil to help keep the heat in while the juices redistribute.

 Step 8: Serve it up.